About the Board

 For the latest information regarding UAD’s Board meetings, subscribe to UAD’s mailing list.

 Board members are elected at the biennial UAD Conference to serve a two-year term.

 Our Board Members

 A native of Guatemala – 4th generation, her deaf childhood was spent in Ft.
 Lauderdale Oral School for 11 years.
 She attended American School of Guatemala before she went to Florida School for the Deaf and Blind (FSDB ’81).
 She earned a Bachelor of Science degree in Computer Science (’86) and a Master degree in Educational Technology (’93) from Gallaudet University.
 She was instrumental in setting up the Educational Interpreting Program at the University of South Florida in 1995 and worked as a department coordinator for 5 years.
 Her family relocated to Utah from Florida in 2007 due to her job promotion at Sorenson Communications as the National Training Manager in the Outreach department.
 Currently, she works as an upper elementary school teacher at Kenneth Burdett School (KBS, USDB).
 During her spare time, she enjoys gardening, browsing books at bookstores, and watching Netflix.

 Ashli-Marie was born in Alaska and is a Tlingit (Native Alaskan).
 She was raised in Washington State.
 She got involved in local politics when she was twelve years old.
 She has loved community involvement and advocating ever since.
-She attended Rochester Institute of Technology and now lives in Salt Lake City, where she works as the secretary for Jean Massieu School.
+She attended Rochester Institute of Technology and now lives in Salt Lake City, where she works for Sorenson Interpreting Services.
 She loves traveling, reading, chatting with friends, watching movies, and playing with her deaf dog, Buzz.